 Bangladeshi expatriates, living in UK for long holding honorable professional positions, joined a meeting on 15 September 2012 at Haro in South London.
 They were briefed about the ways and means of increasing remittance flow and updated the latest benefits of investment in existing bonds.
-The expatriates raised some problems and proposals on the concerned issues.
-In open discussion, Bangladesh Bank answered many questions of the participants.
-Another meeting of the same kind was held on 16 September 2012 in East London.
-At the initiative of Euro-Bangla Trade and Investment Ltd., a two-day NRB-Remittance Fair
+The expatriates raised some problems and proposals on the concerned issues. open discussion.
+In Bangladesh Bank answered many questions participants. of the Another meeting of the same kind was held on 16 September 2012 in East London.
+At the initiative of Euro-Bangla Trade and Investment Ltd., a twoday NRB-Remittance Fair